colm-o-caoimh/IrisDataset/README.md

 **Matplotlib.pyplot**: For data visualisation, Matplotlib is the fundamental library for the Python programming language.
-It provides the underlying structure for many other visualisation libraries in Python e.g. Seaborn, Holoviews. [[4]](#4) The pyplot module is used in this project for the generation of histograms to investigate each variable in the data set.
+It provides the underlying structure for many other visualisation libraries in Python e.g. Seaborn, Holoviews. [[4]](#4) The pyplot module is used in this project for the generation of histograms to explore the distribution each variable in the data set.

 **Seaborn**: Seaborn is built on Matplotlib and provides a "... high level interface for drawing statistical graphics..." [[5]](#5) It uses much fewer lines of code for certain plot types, when compared